 25 August 2017

-Even more noise walls will be built as part of the West Gate Tunnel Project to reduce noise at local sporting clubs and parks.
+The Andrews Labor Government will build even more noise walls as part of the West Gate Tunnel project to reduce noise at local sporting clubs and parks.

 In direct response to community feedback, three additional noise walls to be built along the busy West Gate Freeway to the benefit of local families, dog walkers and sporting clubs.

 The new walls will reduce noise in Crofts Reserve in Altona North, and McIvor Reserve and Stony Creek Reserve in Yarraville.

 Donald McLean Reserve in Spotswood will also benefit from noise walls as part of the West Gate Tunnel project.

 These important community facilities are home to cricket, hockey and soccer clubs and are enjoyed by thousands of people in the west.

 The new noise walls will come in addition to 8.5 kilometres of noise walls already announced as part of the project.